EvandroLG/thequeue/README.md

 ## Usage

-`thequeue` was designed to call functions that need to be invoked at a given time (e.g tracking logics that are collected during the user's navigation and should be performed later at once for performance reasons).
+`thequeue` was designed to call functions that need to be invoked at a given time (e.g tracking functions that should be performed at a given time for performance reasons).
 Its api is quite simple, as the example below shows:

 ```js